MLB Free Agents List - WTOP News

 DETROIT (0)

-HOUSTON (8) — Alex Bregman, 3b; Caleb Ferguson, lhp; Ben Gamel, of; Kendall Graveman, rhp; Jason Heyward, of; Yusei Kikuchi, lhp; Héctor Neris, rhp; Justin Verlander, rhp.
+HOUSTON (8) — q-Alex Bregman, 3b; Caleb Ferguson, lhp; Ben Gamel, of; Kendall Graveman, rhp; Jason Heyward, of; Yusei Kikuchi, lhp; Héctor Neris, rhp; Justin Verlander, rhp.

 KANSAS CITY (8) — Paul DeJong, inf; Adam Frazier, inf-of; Robbie Grossman, of; Yuli Gurriel, 1b; Garrett Hampson, of-inf; Michael Lorenzen, rhp; Tommy Pham, of; Will Smith, lhp.